Like every other nontrivial language, Latitude provides methods for conditional branching, looping, and the like.

 Note that the condition is enclosed in braces.
 This is because, like

-is just a method in Latitude.
+all of these constructs, while is just a method in Latitude.
 If we

 failed to put our condition in braces, then it would be evaluated

-once, and the result of that evaluation would be passed to while
+once, and the result of that evaluation would be passed to while,

 whereas with braces the method body will be evaluated at every loop